Elena-May/UX-Research/README.md

 # UX-Research
-Notes on Qualitative UX Research
+A place to keep my notes on Qualitative UX Research